Mat-Carv/T3A2-Miguelittos-Pizza-Frontend/README.md

 ### M&M IT Solutions

-Completed to satisfy requirements for Coder Academy's Fast Track Bootcamp assignment number T3A2, by Martin Olson & Mat Carvalho
+Completed to satisfy requirements for Coder Academy's Fast Track Bootcamp assignment number T3A2, by Martin Olson & Matheus Carvalho